serokell/serokell-util/serokell-style.md

 General guidelines
 -------------------

-All existing projects _should_ continue using their current styleguides, but _may_ choose to switch to this one.
+All existing projects _should_ continue using their current style guides, but _may_ choose to switch to this one.
 All new projects _must_ adhere to the guidelines below.